What Makes New Orleans So Fun? These Experiences Say It All

 New Orleans features a close-up view of the Caesars Superdome stadium, prominently displaying its name "Caesars Superdome."

-Don black and gold, wear something with a fleur-de-lis, or if you’re really committed, rent a clergy costume, and head to the Caesar’s Superdome to root for the Saints.
-This NFL team has only appeared and won one Superbowl (in 2009) but their fans are committed.
+Don black and gold, wear something with a fleur-de-lis, or if you’re really committed, rent a clergy costume and head to Caesar’s Superdome to root for the Saints.
+This NFL team has only appeared and won one Superbowl (in 2009), but their fans are committed.

 Chanting “Who dat?
 Who dat?
 Who dat say dey gonna beat dem Saints?” with 75,000 others is definitely a way to feel more connected to the city.